Entropy Stability for products of negatively curved symmetric spaces: Stability for products of negatively curved symmetric spaces

-On the other hand, the equidistribution property of geodesic spheres does not exist in the product case.
+On the other hand, the equidistribution property of geodesic spheres does not hold in the product case.
 Therefore, we construct a different sequence of subsets by adding `short-cuts' to $\Omega_i$ in $A_i$ to establish the stability result.
-In doing so, the $(n-1)$-volume of the boundary of the subsets cannot be controlled in general, which gives rise to the counterexample in Section \ref{sec:counterexample}. \end{remark}
+In doing so, the $(n-1)$-volume of the boundary of the subsets cannot be controlled in general, as shown by the counterexample in Section \ref{sec:counterexample}. \end{remark}

-\begin{proof}[Proof of Proposition \ref{proposition:stability of the product}] We only sketch the idea of the proof for completeness as the technical details can be found in the proof \cite[Theorem 3.2]{Song:2023aa}.\\
+\begin{proof}[Proof of Proposition \ref{proposition:stability of the product}] We only sketch the idea of the proof for completeness as the technical details can be found in the proof \cite[Theorem 3.2]{song2025entropy}.\\

 \textbf{Step 1.
 Natural maps connecting the spherical volume and the minimal entropy}\\

 We recall the following natural map that connects the spherical Plateau solution and the entropy minimizing sequence: let $g$ be a Riemannian metric on $M$ and $\tilde{M}$ be the universal cover of $M$.
 Denote a Borel fundamental domain in $\tilde{M}$ for the action of $\Gamma=\pi_1(M)$ and let $\gamma.D_M$ be its image by an element $\gamma\in\Gamma$.
 Define for $c>h(g)$ the map $\mathcal{P}_c:\tilde{M}\to S^\infty$ by